mfernest/SEBC/challenges/challenges.md

 * Create the Issue `Install MySQL`
 * Assign the Issue to yourself and label it `started`
-* Install a MySQL 5.5.x server on one node
+* Install a MySQL 5.5.x server on the node you listed first
     * Download, and configure the YUM repository from `dev.mysql.com`
     * Copy `/etc/yum.repos.d/mysql-community.repo` to `challenges/labs/1_mysql-community.repo.md`
 * On all cluster nodes